crexpy/DBD-Ban-Bypass/README.md

+# PATCHED - You can still enter the game but cannot play

 ## Dead by Daylight Ban Bypass
 This program allows you to bypass Dead by Daylight bans on non EAC banned accounts.